Settlement Agreements and Taxation Technical Guidance

 - The settlement, order, or award must outline the period of time for which it applies.
 There must be a definite time period for the Back Pay when the Claimant worked as an employee for the State and a calculated amount for the Back Pay for that period.
 In that case, the settlement agreement should be clear that the payment is Back Pay and the settlement agreement shall include the beginning and ending dates for Back Pay and the amount due during this period.
 That will trigger a PERA deduction and require the employer to make its contribution and to withhold the employee's contribution.

-- The payment amount cannot be greater than the rate of pay the member would have received had he or she been employed with the employer and/or paid at the time services were provided.
+- The payment amount cannot be greater than the rate of pay the member would have received had they been employed with the employer and/or paid at the time services were provided.

 - Examples of Back Pay for PERA: